felipenoris/XLSX.jl/docs/src/tutorial.md

  2           "second"
  3           "third"

-julia> xf["mysheet!A2:B4"] # you can also query values from a file reference 3×2 Array{Any,2}:
+julia> xf["mysheet!A2:B4"] # you can also query values using a sheet reference 3×2 Array{Any,2}:
  1  "first"
  2  "second"